Straight Cash, Homey

-After some more jostling, he offered to charge only for one, $895.
+After some more jostling, he offered to charge for only one, $895.
 No. But in my mind, I knew we were in my target price range based on a month of research.

 This is where the time allotted came into play.
 I didn’t need to present a brilliant argument or logic.
 He wasn’t negotiating on merit or intrinsic value anyway.
 I just needed to waste enough of his time that could be spent closing another deal.

-Multiple times Kenly went through the benefits of the package and told me I was getting 3-for-1.
-Multiple times I told him I wanted zero-for-zero.
+Multiple times Kenly went through the benefits of the package and told me I was getting 3 for 1.
+Multiple times I told him I wanted zero for zero.
 I didn’t even listen to the benefits to avoid the distraction.
 Everybody knows these contrived packages are how they get you.